-- 10.10 Subject to future case law, we agree with this interpretation that it is a question of fact and degree whether premises are finished to a degree that they can be considered for a premises licence.
-The Gambling Commission emphasises that requiring the building to be complete ensures that the Licensing Authority can, if necessary, inspect it fully, as can other responsible authorities, with inspection rights under the Act. - 10.11 This licensing authority is aware that demand issues cannot be considered in relation to the location of premises but that considerations made in terms of the licensing objectives can be considered. - 10.12 We will, in accordance with the Gambling Commission's Guidance for local authorities, pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder. - 10.13 This authority has not adopted any specific policy in relation to areas where gambling premises should not be located.
-Should any such policy be decided upon, as a result of this consultation or otherwise, regarding such areas where gambling premises should not be located, this policy statement will be updated. - 10.14 It should be noted that any such future policy will not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant to show how any potential concerns can be overcome. - 10.15 This authority will seek to avoid any duplication with other statutory / regulatory systems where possible, including the statutory planning regime. - 10.16 This Council acting as a licensing authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval in its consideration of an application for a Premises Licence. - 10.17 We will though, carefully consider any concerns about licensing conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise. - 10.18 The Planning Department are a responsible authority under this Act and have the opportunity to make representations should they desire, otherwise the two regimes will be properly separated. - 10.19 This authority will however listen to, and consider carefully, any concerns about conditions that are not able to be met by licensees due to planning restrictions, should such a situation arise.

-10.20 Premises licences granted must be reasonably consistent with the licensing objectives.
-In promoting these objectives, we have considered the Gambling Commission's Guidance to local authorities and make the following observations:

-Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime
+- 10.12 This authority has not adopted any specific policy in relation to areas where gambling premises should not be located.
+Should any such policy be decided upon, as a result of this consultation or otherwise, regarding such areas where gambling premises should not be located, this policy statement will be updated. - 10.13 It should be noted that any such future policy will not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant to show how any potential concerns can be overcome. - 10.14 This authority will seek to avoid any duplication with other statutory / regulatory systems where possible, including the statutory planning regime. - 10.15 This Council acting as a licensing authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval in its consideration of an application for a Premises Licence. - 10.16 We will though, carefully consider any concerns about licensing conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise. - 10.17 The Planning Department is a responsible authority under this Act and have the opportunity to make representations should they desire, otherwise the two regimes will be properly separated. - 10.18 This authority will however listen to, and consider carefully, any concerns about conditions that are not able to be met by licensees due to planning restrictions, should such a situation arise. - 10.19 Premises licences granted must be reasonably consistent with the licensing objectives.
+In promoting these objectives, we have considered the Gambling Commission's Guidance to local authorities and make the following observations: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - 10.20 The Gambling Commission's guidance envisages that the licensing authority should pay attention to the proposed location of gambling premises in terms of this licensing objective.

-- 10.21 This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
-Their guidance does however envisage that the licensing authority should pay attention to the proposed location of gambling premises in terms of this licensing objective. - 10.22 Therefore, where an area has known high levels of organised crime, we will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as the provision of door supervisors.
-Responsible authorities would however have the right to make representations with regard to such premises. - 10.23 We are aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
-It should be noted that nuisance is not a Gambling Act licensing objective. - 10.24 In considering licence applications, the Council will particularly take into account the following: - The design and layout of the premises; - The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
+- 10.21 Therefore, where an area has known high levels of organised crime, we will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as the provision of door supervisors.
+Responsible authorities would however have the right to make representations with regard to such premises. - 10.22 We are aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
+It should be noted that nuisance is not a Gambling Act licensing objective. - 10.23 In considering licence applications, the Council will particularly take into account the following: - The design and layout of the premises; - The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
 This may include matters such as the position of cash registers or the standard of CCTV that is installed; - Where premises are subject to age-restrictions, the procedures in place to conduct age verification checks; - The likelihood of any violence, public order or policing problem if the licence is granted.